Readit News logoReadit News

 bembo commented on AI-Shunning robots.txt github.com/ai-robots-txt/... · Posted by u/glynnormington

-nerdjon · a year ago
+nerdjon · 2 years ago

 > thinks opposition to AI is a good thing.